The investigative Journalism Community

 Find a list with contacts to the European investigative journalism community here.

 The Global Investigative Journalism network meets every 18-24 months.
-In Europe, data and wobbing journalists have the annual Data Harvest Conference in May each year and the European Investigative Journalism conference in 2008 and 2012.
+In Europe journalists interested in crossborder and data journalism meet at the annual Data Harvest Conference in May each year.
+A European Investigative Journalism conference was held in 2008 and 2012 by the Dutch-Flemish VVOJ.
+The Dataharvest growing significantly as of 2015 is also called the European Investigative Journalism Conference.